mrkkrp/markkarpov.com/tutorial/th.md

 Here we first `lift` a `String` and then apply `T.pack` (assuming we have imported `Data.Text` qualified as `T`).
 Now we could use `liftText` directly to lift a `Text` value, but what if it's inside a data structure?
-The general solution to lifting involving `Text` seems to be the following:
+The general solution to lifting things involving `Text` seems to be the following:

 ```haskell
 foo :: Text -> Q Exp